ENCCS/gpu-programming/content/examples/cuda-hip/hip/04_matrix_transpose/README.md

 # Matrix Transpose

 Assuming a matrix `a` of size `(NxM)` how to improve matrix operations on GPU?
 In particular the transposing operation `b(i,j)=a(j,i)`.
 We will compare the execution times and the effective bandwidth between a simple `copy` kernel, a  `naive` transpose implementation, and two more optimized versions using `shared memory` (with and without bank conflicts).
-The time is mesured using the `events` as shown in section [Streams, events, and synchronization](../../docs/03-streams.md).
+The time is mesured using the `events`.
 The effective bandwidth is computed as the ratio between the total memory read and written by the kernel (`2 x Total size of the Matrix in Gbytes`) and the execution time in seconds.

 ## Copy kernel
 The base line for our experiment is the simple copy kernel.